2 Training (10 minutes)

-This guide covers training models on CARLA data for CARLA Leaderboard.
+This guide covers local model training for CARLA Leaderboard.

-Buckets group training samples by characteristics (e.g., scenarios, towns, weather, scenarios, road curvature, etc.) to enable curriculum learning and balanced batch sampling.
+Buckets group training samples by characteristics (scenarios, towns, weather, road curvature, etc.) to enable curriculum learning and balanced batch sampling.

 data/carla_leaderboard2